buhowski/react-typescript/README.md

-# This project is looking for investment or any help with development and promotion.
+## This project is looking for investment or any help with development and promotion.
 If you're interested in collaborating, feel free to contact me!

+# Mission

+I have a project script: "how to turn an information media magazine into a company producing its own technologies".
+Therefore, I am seeking the opportunity to integrate my idea or unite people to create the future in the following areas:

+- independent media of the new generation
+- leading movie and gaming industry
+- combined with virtual reality
+- forming an IT sector that works on its own production and includes: blockchain, AI, neurotechnologies and robotics

+My idea begins with creating my own territory of free internet.
+The strategy is based on the concept of an interactive magazine that allows you to interact with people.
+A mobile application and web platform are considered as a foundation for further development, where the focus is on production and information delivery because proper marketing ensures success, and a quality product is confirmation.

-# Pitch
+# Description

-I have a great desire to create a social platform (mobile application and web service) for potential development in Ukraine with the ability to go global.
-It's a new space of endless possibilities, a fresh air of freedom, a multifunctional product for creating anything you want, from technological innovation to personal improvement, all the best of everything in one place!
+A multifunctional magazine and social network format are being created as a mobile application and web platform, which can be imagined as a combination of flipboard and facebook.
+The concept of a personal magazine is perspective because of the ability to develop independently and adapt to new needs and trends.

+A professional team is being formed to lead the magazine, create content, develop scenarios, and produce films and gaming industry, gradually developing the platform.

+### Required functions:

+- Magazine – for strategic purposes, to occupy the place of the leading media in the country.
+Necessary for advertising, self-promotion, aggressive marketing, and as a regular diary.
+- Social network – to unite people with similar views and tastes.
+- Donation system – to attract investments for development and content monetization.
+- Imageboard forum – to exchange experiences and preserve ready-made solutions for all life cases.
+- Platform as a resource – for distributing own production of films, gaming industry, and any other activities.

-# Base: Application
+# Details

-Staffed, feature-rich magazine with the ability to create and promote any kind of activity with integrated author support.
-Also a place for browsing all sorts of information and entertainment.
-Mostly focused under a mobile app with an extended and accessible web site – on the outside, and on the inside – a huge potential of wanting to join the companies that are moving progress.
+Magazine management and steps – the strategy stage – are my separate projects that I can present.
+Prepared texts are selected specifically for a target audience.
+Key issues are raised, clear examples of solutions are provided, and the audience is engaged.

+Key industry products – the production stage – are also my separate projects that I can present.
+I have a serial, an animated serial, and a computer game.
+Which, initially, will allow popularizing for the Ukrainian audience and later entering the international market with presentations of future projects for world film festivals and game expos.

+### What I can offer:

+- Articles offering an alternative development strategy in Ukraine and beyond.
+Topics related to modern culture and social issues and options for their solutions.
+Humor and gonzo journalism.
+As a result – competitive media.
+- Uncensored space for uniting people who want to change the future in selected areas and a place free from any pressure of bureaucracy, oligarchs, or government structures.
+- Marketing approaches for mass distribution.
+- Making films, games – for sales and global popularization of culture and art and meeting consumer needs.
+- Production of key products and magazine management should confirm all the stated words within one year (opportunity assessment stage).
+- Then the development of the production IT sector and automatization, assessing needs and priorities.
+All technologies can be integrated into this magazine (the reason for the need of its own place).
+- And then only more!

-### Features and Capabilities:
+### Stages and needs (MVP):

-Modernized magazine redesign, social network, microblogging

-Online cinema, video hosting and live streaming

-Imageboard and anonymous web forum

-- in order to fill with content the section has its own field of activity: Journalism, world events coverage.
-Movies/Cartoons/Games Industry.

-For the wow effect and presentation of the main entry page of the application serve bright and eye-catching posters of actual events.
-Will be created with original designs and changed depending on the current newsbreak, causing different emotions for public discussion.
+- Foundation – initial capital for team formation and production of key industry products.
+- Development strategy – a complete magazine with a forum or integration into an existing platform.
+- Launch and evaluation of effectiveness – finalization of vulnerabilities, marketing strategy, and advertising campaign.

+The flexibility of my ideas allows integrating them into any existing projects as modification, separate projects, or company scaling.
+So, if you share similar interests and are open to cooperation, I am ready to discuss.
+There is a vision, and theoretically, it works.
+For practice, I need resources.

-# Fields of activity:
+# Summarizing

-### Creative production.
+This is a complex, multifunctional, and multi-stage project, it is challenging, but it is possible!
+That's why I chose a magazine for development – it is a powerful tool of mass information and influence, and in Ukraine, with adequate mass media, there are obvious problems (there is no popular and independent, or popular and high-quality), so I see no obstacles to occupy this niche.

-In general, my perspective is focused on the development of scale and collaboration of different spheres of activity, from innovative technologies to creative self-expression.
-And if we bring all the best and long-known things in one place and create a professional team of critical thinkers and enthusiasts, the jump in evolutionary process will happen all by itself, which will allow us to create a new history of culture, art and technological growth in Ukraine and world industry.
+Overall, my perspective is focused on the development of scale.
+To create a state-independent place with its independent ecosystem.
+With collaboration of various fields, from innovative technologies to creative minds.
+And if we gather all the best in one place and organize a professional team of critical thinkers and enthusiasts, evolutionary progress will happen naturally.
+Because nothing is impossible, only the wrong approach!

-Primary Plan: Creation and re-engineering of the IT sector.
-Computer games development, making movies, cartoons (for which there are ready made ideas and scripts to start) + studio of exact translation and voice acting.
-Additionally: automation of all obsolete life processes and much more.
+### To put it simply:

+- Magazine – the face of the company.
+A popular magazine is the voice of the majority.
+A mega-popular magazine – dictates the rules of development, not being subject to the ban on evolution (there is a strategy).
+- Production of cool movies and games – profit (there are scenarios).
+- Investing profit in our IT technologies (blockchain, AI, neurotechnologies and robotics) – even more profit (there are ideas).
+- Win!
+- Risks: In a critical case, there could be only a popular magazine with the ability to sell advertisements, a donation system for investments, and the production of film and game products for sale to other companies.
+The foundation is preserved and development is possible even in critical conditions.

-### Journalism.
+### About technologies (interests):

+Blockchain – cryptocurrency operations on the platform, security.
+AI – personal assistant in a journal (help in work, study).
+Neurotechnology – study the human brain and integrate it with computer technologies, virtual reality.
+Robotics – automation of complex workflows, prosthetics, own satellites.

+### New journalism as a separate form of art

 A new narrative of modern breathing, different opinions, truth and dirty realism.
-A peculiar presentation of information without censorship – direct, sarcastic, with the character of everyday language writing style, honesty and simplicity in describing life, featuring both heroes and anti-heroes.
+A unique presentation of information without censorship – direct, sarcastic, with a character of everyday language writing style, honesty, and simplicity in describing life.

-Gonzo Journalism, making story diaries from the first person or group of people, immersing oneself in events, becoming part of the history, an unpredictable and experimental style.
+Gonzo journalism – making story diaries from the first person or group of people, immersing oneself in events, becoming part of the history, an unpredictable and experimental style.
 Diving into the depths of the absurdity of an issue, studying it from inside, or creating specific conditions for its appearance.
-Subjects dealing with contemporary culture and social issues.
+Subjects dealing with modern culture and social problems.

-# Why(?).
-Motive

-All current social networks have turned or are turning into “bygone era TVs'', with censorship to the point of absurdity and a stream of endless advertising all around that clutters the content.
-That's why we need to revise the obvious and create a new open platform, a shift in direction and breath of fresh air.

-For Ukraine it will be the first of such a place format, where everything will be focused on unleashing the creative potential of personality, freedom of expression and promotion of a modern world view.
-And the usual entertainment as well.

-This application will combine the best features in a convenient format – without unnecessary functions and useless things.
-With a stylish modern minimalist design and futuristic offshoot with maximum responsiveness to the consumer.

-In the process of further formation and the right approach to implementation, this place will perfectly occupy its niche for the production of all above listed and newly invented, becoming a leading area, a voice of consciousness, highlighting the desire to popularize the development in the country.

-# Summary

-I can offer a free and independent media with a voice of consciousness, novelty of ideas and large-scale production of world-class quality in the film and gaming industries, the idea of forming an IT sector that works on its own production.

-The strategy is based on the concept of an interactive magazine as a foundation for further development, focusing on production and highlighting these opportunities.

-The main uniqueness lies in the ideas behind it and the driving force that seeks to break free from the limitations and frames that current social networks or media makers gradually imposed on users.

-Ultimately, the goal is to transform ordinary media into a sphere of production and a resource from which this quality can be consumed.

-The flexibility of this idea allows its integration with any existing projects, so I am ready for collaboration or any discussion, as making the impossible is the main goal.
-There is a vision and theoretically it works.

-# In very simple terms

-I want and can produce quality movies, games, virtual reality, become a voice of consciousness, implement artificial intelligence, robotics, study the human brain, and integrate it with computer technologies.

-Every company creates a website or a business card on the internet, I chose an interactive magazine instead, which can interact with people and, if desired, can be used as a social network and a resource with a donation system for creating their own content.